Korean Grammar Point

 Quick Recap Quiz

-1. How would you say "I might go to the party" using ~을/ㄹ지도 모르다?
+1. How do you say "He might not come" using ~을/ㄹ지도 모르다?

 hanabira.org